 If you want to really do up your long haired Dachshund check out our ultimate home grooming tool recommendations below.

 - For your basic brushing, we recommend a sturdy double sided brush.
 The pin side is perfect for your pooch’s long fur and the bristle side is great at removing debris and leaving the fur shining.
-This double sided brush is suitable for any type of dog (or cat!) fur, so it’s a bonus if you have more than one pet.
+This double sided brush is suitable for any type of dog fur, so it’s a bonus if you have more than one pet.

-- Finally, if you’re hoping to clip and comb at home in something of a ‘show style’ why not try a kit with clippers, shears and a comb.
+- Finally, if you’re hoping to clip and comb at home in something of a ‘show style’ why not try a kit.
+Choose one with clippers, shears and a comb.

 Grooming Sensitive Dogs